-Despite the known benefits, consumers do not take in sufficient quantities of fruit and vegetables.
-The latest National Health Survey found that just over half (51.3%) of Australian adults met the guidelines for the recommended minimum 2 daily serves of fruit (Australian Bureau of Statistics, 2019).
-Over recent decades the rates of chronic disease, including type 2 diabetes, have been increasing both in adults and children (Obesity Policy Coalition, 2018).
+Despite the known benefits, consumers do not eat sufficient quantities of fruit and vegetables.
+The latest National Health Survey found that just over half (51.3%) of Australian adults met the guidelines for the recommended minimum 2 daily serves of fruit6.